WINTER-PROOF YOUR HOME: 50% Off Installation on

 Did you know we install siding all winter long?
 Never worry about winter siding installation again.
 We have our Winter Worry-Free Installation Program for your peace of mind.

-We want you to know that winter is a great time to replace inefficient exterior products.
-These products cause energy bills to skyrocket!
-Winter doesn’t mean you must delay your home improvement projects until spring.
-Our team is trained to work in ALL weather.
-We understand your concerns, so we enhanced our Winter Worry-Free Installation Program.
+Can you install vinyl siding in the winter?
+Yes!
+We want to let you know that winter is a great time to replace inefficient exterior products that cause energy bills to skyrocket!
+Winter doesn’t mean you need to put off your home improvement projects until spring.
+We are trained to work in ALL weather and understand your concerns; hence, we enhanced our Winter Worry-Free Installation Program.

-No more worries about drafty windows, an old leaky roof, cracked siding, or high energy bills.
-Don’t wait until spring!
-Winter-Schminter—you’ve got nothing on Coastal!
+No more worries about feeling stuck with those drafty windows, an old leaky roof, cracked inefficient siding, and high energy bills waiting until Spring.
+Winter-Schminter—you got nothing on Coastal!

-With our Winter Worry-Free Installation Program, you’ll enjoy peace of mind.
-Our siding contractors work quickly without losing quality or craftsmanship.
-We also prepare your home to minimize heat loss during installation.
+With our Winter Worry-Free Installation Program, you’ll have peace of mind knowing that our siding contractors work quickly without losing quality or craftsmanship.
+Meanwhile, we prep your home for minimal heat loss during the installation process.

 How Do You Install Siding in the Winter?

-In a perfect world, siding installation would always happen in mild spring weather.
-But here in New England, the weather rarely cooperates.
+In a perfect world, we’d install siding in spring-like temperatures.
+But here in New England, we all know that the weather is less than perfect.

-The most popular time for siding installation is between April and October, when conditions are more predictable.
-Spring and fall are especially ideal because of mild temperatures and lower humidity.
-These factors help siding install smoothly and last longer.
+That said, the most popular time for siding installation generally falls between April and October, when conditions are more predictable and comfortable.
+Spring and fall are especially ideal, thanks to their mild temperatures and lower humidity—both of which help ensure your siding goes up smoothly and stays put.

-So, how do you install siding in the winter?
-The first step is understanding how cold temperatures affect building materials—especially vinyl siding.
+So, how do you install siding on a house in the winter?
+The first step is to understand how the temperature affects building materials, specifically vinyl siding.

 How Vinyl Siding Changes in Cold Temperatures